brainhack-school2020/P-n-lopePG_EEG-ADHD/README.md

 ## PenelopePG_EEG-ADHD
-This project is realized as part of the Brainhack School 2020.
+This project is realized as part of the Brainhack School 2020 and in collaboration with Béatrice De Koninck

 Summary:
 ADHD is a neurodevelopmental disorder which manifests itself through a variety of cognitive and